ibm-cloud-docs/vpc/about-contract.md

    key=$(awk -vRS="\n" -vORS="\\\n" '1' public.pem)
    echo ${key%\\n}
    ```
-   {: pre}

 3. Optionally, if you want to pass the signing key as base64:
     ```sh
     key=$(cat public.pem | base64 -w 0)
     echo $key
     ```
-    {: pre}

 4. Optionally, if you want to enable contract expiry, follow the steps mentioned below:
-  i.
-Use the following command to generate a certificate request:
+   1. Use the following command to generate a certificate request:
       ```
       openssl req -new -key private.pem -passin pass:test1234 -out csr.pem
       ```
-  ii.
-The command generates the certificate.
+   2. The command generates the certificate.
-      a.
-Use the following command to generate private key for CA:
+       - Use the following command to generate private key for CA:
         ```
         openssl genrsa -out personal_ca.key 2048
         ```
-      b.
-Generate a self-signed CA certificate using the following command:
+       - Generate a self-signed CA certificate using the following command:
         ```
         openssl req -new -x509 -key personal_ca.key -out personal_ca.crt
         ```
-      c.
-The following command signs CSR with self signed CA certificate along with number of days for the certificate to be valid.
+       - The following command signs CSR with self signed CA certificate along with number of days for the certificate to be valid.
 The end date of the generated certificate is the contract expiry date:
         ```
         openssl x509 -req -in csr.pem -CA personal_ca.crt -CAkey personal_ca.key -CAcreateserial -out certificate.pem -days 365
         ```
-  iii.
-The following command is an example of how you can get the certificate:
+   3. The following command is an example to get the certificate:
         ```sh
         certificate=$(awk -vRS="\n" -vORS="\\\n" '1' certificate.pem)
         echo ${certificate%\\n}
         ```
-        {: pre}
-  iv. (optional) The following command is an example of how to get the certificate in base64 format:
+   4. Optionally, use the following command as an example to get the certificate in base64 format:
       ```sh
       certificate=$(cat certificate.pem | base64 -w 0)
       echo $certificate
       ```
-      {: pre}

 5. Create the `env.yaml` file.
 The following is an example:
-  i.
-If `signingkey` is a public key:
+   1. If `signingkey` is a public key:
       ```yaml
       env: |
       type: env